History of German foreign policy: Weimar Republic

 When Germany defaulted on its reparation payments, French and Belgian troops occupied the heavily industrialised Ruhr district in January 1923.
 The German government encouraged the population of the Ruhr to passive resistance: shops would not sell goods to the foreign soldiers, coal-mines would not dig for the foreign troops, trams in which members of the occupation army had taken seat would be left abandoned in the middle of the street.
 The passive resistance proved effective, insofar as the occupation became a loss-making deal for the French government.
 But the Ruhr fight also led to hyperinflation, and many who lost all their fortune would become bitter enemies of the Weimar Republic, and voters of the anti-democratic right.

 Germany was the first state to establish diplomatic relations with the new Soviet Union.
 Under the Treaty of Rapallo, Germany accorded the Soviet Union de jure recognition, and the two signatories mutually cancelled all pre-war debts and renounced war claims.
-In October 1925 the Treaty of Locarno was signed by Germany, France, Belgium, Britain and Italy; it recognised Germany's borders with France and Belgium.
-Moreover, Britain, Italy and Belgium undertook to assist France in the case that German troops marched into the demilitarised Rheinland.
+In October 1925 the Treaty of Locarno was signed by Germany, France, Belgium, Britain and Italy.
+Germany officially recognized its post-World War I western border for the first time, guaranteed peace with France and Belgium and pledged to observe the demilitarization of the Rhineland.
+If the terms of the treaty were broken, the signatories promised to come to the aid of the country against which the violation had taken place.
+As part of the Locarno Treaties, Germany also signed arbitration agreements with Poland and the First Czechoslovak Republic to ensure that any future conflict would be settled by impartial arbitration rather than by the use of force, but there was no guarantee of the inviolability of Germany's eastern borders as there had been in the west.
 Locarno paved the way for Germany's admission to the League of Nations in 1926.